©2019 340B Health. Unauthorized copying is expressly prohibited.

 Centers for Medicare and Medicaid Services (CMS): The federal agency within HHS that administers the Medicare and Medicaid programs, including the MDRP and the Medicare Part D prescription drug benefit.
 CMS and HRSA are sister agencies within HHS.

-Change Requests: The process by which covered entities can update or modify the information listed in their entries in the 340B database.
-HRSA implemented its new 340B OPAIS in September 2017 which resulted in fundamental changes to how covered entities provide and edit information in the database.
-The change request process has therefore been modified.
-The 340B OPAIS user guide can be found at https://www.hrsa.gov/sites/default/files/hrsa/opa/publicuserguide.pdf.
+Change Requests: The process by which covered entities can update or modify the information listed in their entries in OPAIS.
+HRSA implemented OPAIS in September 2017 which resulted in fundamental changes to how covered entities provide and edit information in the database, including the change request process.
+The OPAIS user guide can be found at https://www.hrsa.gov/sites/default/files/hrsa/opa/publicuserguide.pdf.

 Chargeback: The method by which wholesalers typically process 340B and other discounts.
 A wholesaler purchases a drug from the manufacturer at WAC, sells the drug to a 340B covered entity, and then requests that the manufacturer pay it for the difference between the drug’s WAC and 340B price.
 This last step of the process is known as a “chargeback.”
 Wholesalers typically use the chargeback process whenever they sell a drug at a price lower than what they paid for it.

 Children’s Hospital: Hospitals that meet criteria set forth under section 1886(d)(1)(B)(iii) of the Social Security Act, codified at 42 U.S.C. § 1395ww, and whose patients are mostly under age 18.
 (Regulations are available at 42 C.F.R. § 412.23(d)).
-Such hospitals are exempt from the Medicare inpatient prospective payment system.
-Section 6004 of the Deficit Reduction Act of 2005 (Pub.
-L. 1090171) added certain qualifying children’s hospitals to the list of covered entities eligible to participate in the 340B Drug Pricing Program.
 To qualify for 340B, a children’s hospital must (1) be owned or operated by or be under contract with state or local government, (2) certify that it will not purchase CODs through a GPO and (3) have a payer mix that would result in a Medicare DSH adjustment percentage greater than 11.75 percent if it were a DSH hospital.
-HRSA published a final notice in the Federal Register in 2009 explaining how such hospitals can demonstrate eligibility and register to participate in the 340B Drug Pricing Program.
-The final notice can be found at https://www.hrsa.gov/sites/default/files/opa/programrequirements/federalregisternotices/childrenshospitals090109.pdf.
-HRSA uses “PED” (presumably for pediatric) as the entity type identifier for children’s hospitals on the 340B OPA database.
+HRSA uses “PED” (for pediatric) as the entity type identifier for children’s hospitals listed on OPAIS.

-Child Site: A hospital offsite clinic/department/service that is eligible to participate in the 340B program because it is an integral part of a hospital that participates in the 340B program, as evidenced by the fact that it is reimbursable on the hospital’s Medicare cost report.
+Child Site: A hospital offsite clinic/department/service that is eligible to participate in the 340B program because it is an integral part of a 340B hospital, as evidenced by the fact that it is reimbursable on the hospital’s most recently filed Medicare cost report.
 OPA requires that a covered entity register as child sites all offsite clinics/departments/services where 340B drugs are purchased or used, regardless of whether those clinics/departments/services are in the same offsite building or space.
 Offsite generally refers to a location that has a physical address separate from the hospital parent site and is not otherwise located within the four walls of the main hospital.
 A hospital does not need to register outpatient clinics/departments/services located within the four walls of the entity’s main hospital but may do so if it wishes.
-In implementing this guidance, OPA has taken the position that, to be 340B-eligible, a clinic/department/service’s costs must appear on a reimbursable line of a hospital’s most recently filed cost report.
-Non-hospital covered entities are also required to list on the OPA website all offsite locations where 340B drugs are purchased or provided.
-For non-hospital covered entities to purchase or provide 340B drugs at child sites, the sites must be within the scope of the covered entity’s grant and listed on the 340B database.
+FQHCs and FQHC look-alikes are also required to list on the OPA website all offsite locations where 340B drugs are purchased or provided.
+For non-FQHC grantees and sub-grantees, offsite locations are considered separate covered entities.
+Non-hospital covered entities may only purchase or provide 340B drugs at an offsite location if that site is included within the scope of the covered entity’s grant and is listed on OPAIS.

-Civil Monetary Penalty (CMP): A fine that HHS is authorized under the Affordable Care Act to levy on manufacturers that knowingly and intentionally overcharge a covered entity for 340B drugs.
+Civil Monetary Penalty (CMP): A fine that HHS is authorized under the ACA to levy on manufacturers that knowingly and intentionally overcharge a covered entity for 340B drugs.
 On January 5, 2017, HRSA issued a final rule implementing its statutory authority to impose CMPs on manufacturers, as well as its penny pricing policy and methodology for calculating ceiling prices.
 The regulation would allow for a CMP of $5,000 for each instance in which a manufacturer “knowingly and intentionally” charges higher than the 340B ceiling price.
-The statute directs the Secretary to promulgate regulations implementing this authority by September 19, 2010.
+The statute directs the Secretary to promulgate regulations implementing this authority by September 20, 2010.
 The final rule was originally set to become effective March 6, 2017, but the regulation had been delayed several times.
-On September 11, 2018 340B Health and three national hospital groups and three hospital systems filed a lawsuit against HHS over the continued delay of the implementation date of the 340B Ceiling Price and Manufacturer Civil Monetary Penalties rule.
-HHS responded by agreeing to implement the rule on January 1, 2019.
-The regulation can be found at 82 Fed.
-Reg.
-1,210 (Jan.
-5, 2017), https://www.gpo.gov/fdsys/pkg/FR-2017-01-05/pdf/2016-31935.pdf.
+On September 11, 2018, 340B Health, three national hospital groups, and three hospital systems filed a lawsuit against HHS over the continued delay of the implementation date of the 340B Ceiling Price and Manufacturer CMP rule.
+HHS agreed to implement the rule on January 1, 2019.
+The regulation can be found at 42 C.F.R. § 10.11 (2019).

 Comprehensive Hemophilia Treatment Centers (HTCs): One of the categories of non-hospital covered entities that participate in the 340B program.
 HTCs are specialized treatment centers that receive funding from HRSA to provide complete hemophilia services through multidisciplinary teams that focus on preventing complications of the disease.
 HTCs treat a wide variety of bleeding disorders, primarily inherited bleeding and clotting disorders.
 HTCs offer evaluations by hemophilia experts as well as consultations with other specialists as needed.
 The program is authorized under section 501(a)(2) of the Social Security Act (codified at 42 U.S.C. § 701).

 Covered Entity: The statutory name for a facility or program eligible to purchase discounted drugs through the 340B program.
 Covered entities include six categories of hospitals and eleven categories of non-hospitals.
 Hospitals that may qualify as covered entities include disproportionate share hospitals, freestanding children’s and cancer hospitals, rural referral centers, sole community hospitals, and critical access hospitals.
 Hospitals that fall within one or more of these categories must satisfy additional eligibility criteria to participate in the program.
 See the definition for each type of hospital for eligibility criteria.
-The non-hospital facilities and programs include FQHCs; FQHC “look-alikes;” state-operated AIDS drug assistance programs; the Ryan White Comprehensive AIDS Resources Emergency (CARE) Act programs; tuberculosis, black lung, family planning, and sexually transmitted disease (STD) clinics; HTCs; public housing primary care clinics; homeless clinics; Urban Indian clinics; and Native Hawaiian health centers.
-FQHC “look-alikes” are the only group of providers among the non-hospital facilities and programs that are not federal grantees or sub-grantees.
+The non-hospital facilities and programs include Federally Qualified Health Centers; Federally Qualified Health Center “look-alikes;” state-operated AIDS drug assistance programs; the Ryan White Comprehensive AIDS Resources Emergency CARE Act programs; tuberculosis, black lung, family planning, and sexually transmitted disease clinics; Comprehensive Hemophilia Treatment Centers; public housing primary care clinics; homeless clinics; Urban Indian clinics; and Native Hawaiian health centers.
+Federally Qualified Health Center “look-alikes” are the only group of providers among the non-hospital facilities and programs that are not federal grantees or sub-grantees.

 Covered Outpatient Drug (COD): The category of drugs for which manufacturers must give 340B discounts to covered entities under the 340B program.
 The 340B statute defines “covered outpatient drug” by referencing the definition found in the Medicaid rebate statute at section 1927(k) of the Social Security Act (codified at 42 U.S.C. § 1396r-8(k)).